-Taking Christmas images is fun and challenging and the photos are something you can look back on and appreciate for years to come.
+Taking Christmas images is fun and challenging and the photos are something you can look back on and appreciate for years to come, not unlike taking Thanksgiving images, which is a good opportunity to brush up on your photography if you’re rusty.

 But what you should focus on when it comes to taking Christmas images isn’t always clear.
 Sometimes you need some inspiration to give you ideas on how to approach it.
 Then you can take that inspiration and put your own twist on it to make it your own.